Marodseg/confianza-animal-frontend/README.md

 ## Code formatting

-In case you don't configure husky, you can run `npm run lint` to reformat the code.
+In case you don't configure husky, you can run `npm run lint` to check the code format.
+You can also add the `--fix` flag to automatically fix the code format (if possible).

 Run `npm run prettier:check` to check if the code is formatted correctly.
 Another option to check for a specific file is `npx prettier --check "src/*.ts"`.